Update on the Negotiations with GAGE/AFT

-At the end of December 2017, GAGE/AFT proposed Georgetown enter into an agreement for an election that would be administered by a neutral third party, the American Arbitration Association (AAA), rather than by the National Labor Relations Board (NLRB), which typically oversees union elections.
+At the end of December 2017, GAGE/AFT proposed that Georgetown enter into an agreement for an election that would be administered by a neutral third party, the American Arbitration Association (AAA), rather than by the NLRB, which typically oversees union elections.
 Georgetown gave this proposal serious consideration and determined it could provide an opportunity for a framework that would recognize that our graduate students’ relationship with the University is fundamentally an educational one, while also responding to graduate students’ desire to have a stronger voice in the terms of their service as Graduate Student Assistants.
-Since that time, Georgetown has met with representatives of GAGE/AFT in a good-faith effort to fashion an agreement that would meet these two objectives.
+Georgetown then met with representatives of GAGE/AFT in a good-faith effort to develop an agreement that would meet these two objectives.

 What is the difference between an election ordered by the NLRB and a private election agreement?

-A private election agreement is administered by a third party, such as the American Arbitration Association, rather than by the National Labor Relations Board (NLRB).
+A private election agreement is administered by a third party, such as the American Arbitration Association, rather than by the NLRB.
 The NLRB is a federal agency created to enforce the National Labor Relations Act (NLRA).
 The NLRA is a federal law originally passed in 1935 to protect the rights of employees and employers by, among other things, safeguarding employees’ rights to choose whether to be represented by a union.
 The process under a private election agreement is similar to the process in an election conducted by the NLRB, but the functions performed by the NLRB are instead performed by a neutral arbitrator guided by the terms included in the election agreement.

 What is the American Arbitration Association?